Select another language

 Tips

-• LR Service center in Cape Town is also a Land Rover specialist.
+• Landrover maintenance 2008: LR Service center in Cape Town is also a Land Rover specialist.
 This garage however is expensive and has a long waiting list.
 For spare parts this place might be interesting, because they can supply everything you possibly need.
 Even small things like plugs, pins, plastic lids etc. The address is: 201 Victoria Road, Southfield Cape Town, 0027-217050474.
 For GPS coordinates see list below.

-• MSC Mediterranean Shipping Company is a good shipping company that offers very good prices.
+• 2008: MSC Mediterranean Shipping Company is a good shipping company that offers very good prices.
 They sail all around the world.
 Their phone number in Durban is: 031-3607187.
 The address is: MSC House, 54 Winder Street, Durban.
 For GPS coordinates see list below.

-Roads (January 2008)
+Roads (January 2015)

 Important addresses